davidmacmillan/DeepLearningStudyGroup/README.md

 and
 https://www.youtube.com/watch?v=b9xfYBKIaX4

 Still want more?
-Two more YouTubes by the same host, Neel Nanda, on his research, inspired by this week's paper.
+Two more YouTubes by the YouTube channel owner, Neel Nanda, on his research, inspired by this week's paper.
 (Neel is head of DeepMind's interoperability team - see https://www.neelnanda.io/about)

 https://www.youtube.com/watch?v=m8tzXelUTLo